 New ‘Churchill’ cat at Chartwell

-On leaving Chartwell to the National Trust in 1966, the family of Sir Winston Churchill requested that there'd always be a marmalade cat named Jock, with a white bib and four white socks, in comfortable residence at Chartwell.
+When Chartwell was left to the National Trust in 1966, the family of Sir Winston Churchill requested that there always be a marmalade cat named Jock, with a white bib and four white socks, in comfortable residence at Chartwell.
 We've always honoured this request and this month welcomed Jock VI, a seven month old rescue kitten, to the property to take up this unique role.

 Jock VI is settling into his residency like the cat that got the cream and has developed quite a mischievous character.
 So far he's taken to afternoon naps, eating tuna, Persian rugs and cuddles.
 He's not at all fond of heights, lightning or opera though.